 TMJ is a term used to refer to your temporomandibular joints, which are your jaw joints.
 If the pressure is being put on these joints, it can lead to temporomandibular joint dysfunction or TMD.
 This condition is not your fault – it could be caused by arthritis or brought on due to a past injury.

 TMD must be dealt with as soon as possible, particularly to prevent daily headaches as well as bruxism while you’re asleep.
 Bruxism is a culprit that must be caught, as teeth grinding leads to expensive dental treatments to repair the damage it can cause.

-Call 334-600-1423 to make your appointment at our relaxed Montgomery, AL dentist office today.
+Call 334-600-1423 to make your appointment at our relaxed Montgomery, AL dentist office, Carmichael Dental Care, today.
 We can also be reached through our online form, where you can easily schedule your visit or ask our staff any questions regarding your treatment.
 We’re here to quickly provide your pain relief and prevent it from disrupting your life in the future!